13. How to resolve the problem of being afraid of enduring suffering and taking on responsibility in one’s duty

 —The Word, Vol. 4.
 Exposing Antichrists.
 Excursus Three: How Noah and Abraham Obeyed God’s Words and Submitted to Him (Part Two)

-Man’s performance of his duty is, in actuality, the accomplishment of all that is inherent within man, which is to say, that which is possible for man.
+Man’s performance of his duty is, in actuality, the accomplishment of all that is inherent within man, which is to say, that which is inherently possible for man.
 It is then that his duty is fulfilled.
-The defects of man during his service are gradually reduced through progressive experience and the process of his undergoing judgment; they do not hinder or affect man’s duty.
-Those who cease to serve or yield and fall back for fear that there may be drawbacks to their service are the most cowardly of all.
-If people cannot express what they ought to express during service or achieve what is inherently possible for them, and instead go through the motions, they have lost the function that a created being should have.
-Such people are what are known as “mediocrities”; they are useless refuse.
-How can such people properly be called created beings?
-Are they not corrupt beings that shine on the outside but are rotten within? … There is no correlation between the duty of man and whether he is blessed or cursed.
-Duty is what man ought to fulfill; it is his heaven-sent vocation, and should not depend on recompense, conditions, or reasons.
-Only then is he doing his duty.
-To be blessed is when someone is made perfect and enjoys God’s blessings after experiencing judgment.
-To be cursed is when someone’s disposition does not change after they have experienced chastisement and judgment, it is when they do not experience being made perfect but are punished.
-But regardless of whether they are blessed or cursed, created beings should fulfill their duty, doing what they ought to do, and doing what they are able to do; this is the least that a person, a person who pursues God, should do.
-You should not do your duty only to be blessed, and you should not refuse to act for fear of being cursed.
-Let Me tell you this one thing: Man’s performance of his duty is what he ought to do, and if he is incapable of performing his duty, then this is his rebelliousness.
-It is through the process of doing his duty that man is gradually changed, and it is through this process that he demonstrates his loyalty.
-As such, the more you are able to do your duty, the more truth you shall receive, and the more real your expression shall become.
-Those who merely go through the motions in doing their duty and do not seek the truth shall be eliminated in the end, for such people do not do their duty in the practice of truth, and do not practice truth in the performance of their duty.
-They are those who remain unchanged and will be cursed.
+As for the shortcomings in man’s service, these are gradually reduced through progressive experience and the process of his undergoing judgment; they do not hinder or affect man’s duty.
+Those who cease to serve or yield and fall back for fear that there may be shortcomings in their service are the most cowardly of all.
+If people cannot express what they ought to express during service or achieve what is inherently possible for them, and instead act perfunctorily, they have lost the function that a created being should have.
+Such people are what are known as “mediocrities”; they are useless trash.
+How can such people be called created beings in the true sense?
+Are they not rotten things that shine on the outside but are decayed within? … There is no correlation between the duty of man and whether he receives blessings or suffers misfortune.
+Duty is what man ought to fulfill; it is his heaven-sent vocation, and he should perform it without seeking recompense, and without conditions or excuses.
+Only this can be called performing one’s duty.
+Receiving blessings refers to the blessings a person enjoys when they are made perfect after experiencing judgment.
+Suffering misfortune refers to the punishment a person receives when their disposition does not change after they have passed through chastisement and judgment—that is, when they are not made perfect.
+But regardless of whether they receive blessings or suffer misfortune, created beings should fulfill their duty, doing what they ought to do, and doing what they are able to do; this is the least that a person, a person who pursues God, should do.
+You should not perform your duty for the sake of receiving blessings, and you should not refuse to perform your duty for fear of suffering misfortune.
+Let Me tell you this one thing: Man’s performance of his duty is what he ought to do, and if he does not perform his duty, then this is his rebelliousness.
+It is through the process of performing his duty that man is gradually changed, and it is through this process that he demonstrates his loyalty.
+As such, the more you perform your duty, the more truths you will be able to gain, and the more practical your expression shall become.
+Those who merely go through the motions in performing their duty and do not seek the truth shall be eliminated in the end, for such people do not perform their duty in the practice of the truth, and do not practice the truth in the performance of their duty.
+They are those who remain unchanged and will suffer misfortune.
 Not only are their expressions impure, but everything they express is evil.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Difference Between the Ministry of God Incarnate and the Duty of Man